IanPeake/FatMaxxer/README.md

 - rr.log as per HRV Logger format
 - artifacts.log - timestamp for artifacts*.log is corresponds to the last processed sample of the window (watch this space)

-## Known issues ##
+## Known issues / limitations ##
+- support for ongoing notifications on some devices seems to be patchy
-- Android pauses the app unpredictably.
+- Android may pause the app unpredictably.
 Interacting with the app regularly seems to help.
-Proposed solution---persistent notification.
+Persistent notification and option to keep screen on may help
+- back button to exit app is unreliable---the app may keep running in an inconsisent state
-- Make spoken output customizable to your approx. HR zones
+- make spoken output customizable to user's approx HR zones
 - features.csv does not output SDNN

 ## Acknowledgements ##